Table of Contents

 Sometimes we also need to consider our own response!

-“So often when we see signs of appeasement, this is due to some prior interaction which has resulted in this pattern of behaviour.
+“So often when we see signs of appeasement, this is due to some prior interaction which has resulted in this pattern of behavior.
 We’ve all seen those viral videos of people walking into their house and seeing their dog has destroyed something.
-The dog approaches them with a submissive grin—this is a huge fawning response.”
+The dog approaches them with a submissive grin – this is a huge fawning response.”

-Observing The Behavior is More Important Than Labelling The Emotion
+Observing The Behavior is More Important Than Labeling The Emotion

 While we don’t yet know for sure if dogs and cats can feel embarrassed, researchers do believe that some animals like chimpanzees can feel this emotion.
 But more research is needed before we know for sure.

 For now, it’s best for pet parents to avoid the temptation to label our dog’s emotions.
-We should also make sure we’re not the source of negative consequences when our dogs don’t behave.
+We should also avoid being the source of negative consequences when our dogs don’t behave.
 Instead, focus on what your dog is—or was—trying to tell you.
-Maybe the mess was because you forgot to latch the bin shut.
+Maybe the mess was because you forgot to latch the trash can shut.
 Or they needed a chew toy while you were busy.